 So, here are my favorite go-to stores in the Valley when it comes to buying things that aren’t quite new.

 I’ve included as many other stores for each category that I’m aware of.
 Some of these stores fall under the “thrift store” heading, while others are a little more in the vintage or up-cycled camp.
 I didn’t include stores that exclusively sell antiques, since they deserve their own special category, and I don’t typically buy antiques.
 And I always welcome suggestions for additions!

 If you live in the Noho area and shop second-hand, you’ve probably been here.
 The small store has a rapidly-cycling selection of clothes that range from basic brands for a few dollars to some high-quality (and slightly higher-priced) gems carefully selected by staff.
 The store and staff are just plain fun, hosting events and special sales on a regular basis.
 If you want a thrift store you can walk into and find something totally different every week, this is a go-to.
 Plus, proceeds benefit the local Cancer Connection nonprofit.

 Hospice Shop of the Fisher Home

-Another charity-supporting store I love is the petite—but soon-to-expand!—Hospice Shop in Amherst.
+Another charity-supporting store I love is the little Hospice Shop in Amherst.
 They have friendly volunteer staff, a cozy atmosphere, and a well-organized stock.
-In fall of 2018 (Sept.
-4) they’ll be reopening their store in a larger space with much more parking, which will be a boon to the Amherst community.
-Right now their small storage room gets overwhelmed with donations and they’re excited to provide more inventory.
+In fall of 2018 they reopened their store in a larger space with much more parking.

 This independently-owned consignment store has women’s clothes to suit every budget and an owner with a warm and outgoing personality.
 If you’re looking for designer brands, elegant evening wear, or some dressier work items, you’re likely to find them here.
 I found that her stock had a little more pizzazz than other local second-hand stores.